SkelGames95/SkelGames95/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-🤔 Always curious about new technologies, developing software solutions, and quick hacks.<br/>
+🤔 Always curious about new technologies, developing software solutions, innovative ideas for companies, and quick hacks.<br/>
 📈 Looking forward to a new innovative future for the workplaces here in Italy.<br/>
 🎓 Studying FullStack Web Development thanks to Develhope SRL Bootcamp.<br/>
 🌱 Currently starting an Internship at DoIT Srl, Fabriano, Italia 💙<br/>